doeunkwon/Earthblog/README.md

 ![home](https://user-images.githubusercontent.com/88988886/163295643-53e45d57-c6d3-4536-92e4-57dcb45a5e25.png)

 ### Description
 People who visit the site can still read the blogs, but they can't post their own stuff.
 People who decide to stick around can register for an account.
 This way, if people like your blog, they can click on your @ and read all of your other blogs as well.
 The site offers the most basic 'social media platform' features.
 Users can create, read, update, and delete their blogs.
-And if they don't like the service anymore, they can delete their account.
+And if they don't like the service anymore, they can delete their accounts.

 ![account](https://user-images.githubusercontent.com/88988886/163296747-b7e6e1c7-053f-4b92-8ee9-10e8ec06682a.png)

+### Notes

+- I used Python, Flask, SQLAlchemy and Bootstrap
+- Check out the screenshots